-A car accident can cause you to suffer serious injuries that might require medical treatment, which could include surgery, rehabilitation, and prescription medication.
-In some cases, the injury could also be such that you must miss work, resulting in lost wages.
-So how do you get reimbursed for accident-related expenses incurred and paid while you were recovering?
+An auto accident can cause you to suffer serious injuries that might require medical treatment, including surgery, rehabilitation, and prescription medication.
+In some cases, the injury could also mean that you must miss work, resulting in lost wages and expensive medical bills.
+So how do you get reimbursed for accident-related expenses incurred and paid while recovering?

-Under Florida law, motorists are required to maintain a $10,000 Personal Injury Protection (PIP) on their auto insurance policy, which covers costs for lost wages and medical expenses.
-Since Florida is a no-fault state, if you were injured in an accident, you might be entitled to receive PIP benefits regardless of who caused the collision.
+Florida is a no-fault car insurance state.
+Under this law, motorists are required to maintain a $10,000 Personal Injury Protection (PIP) on their auto insurance policy, which covers costs for lost wages and medical expenses.
+Since Florida is a no-fault state, you might be entitled to receive PIP benefits regardless of who caused the collision if you were injured in an accident.

 Reimbursement for Lost Wages

-If you missed work because of your injuries, the PIP coverage you have on your insurance will reimburse 60% of your lost income.
+If you missed work because of your injuries, the PIP coverage you have on your insurance may reimburse 60% of your lost income up to a specified limit.
 For example, say you were injured in an accident that caused you to be out of work for a certain amount of time, resulting in an income loss of $3,000.
 The benefit amount you could receive would be $1,800, which is 60% of $3,000.

 To recover lost wages benefits, your employer must complete an earnings verification form that lists your pay rate and the dates you missed work.
 Your physician must also provide documentation confirming that your injuries kept you from going back to work.